A guide to everything imaginable to see and do in St. Thomas and St. John, Virgin Islands.

 91. Drink Coffee (St. Thomas)

 Might not sound earth shattering.
-But we have our own coffee roaster here on island.
-And they have a coffee shop.
+But we have a phenomenal coffee shop and bakery.

 92. Peace Hill & Denis Bay (St. John)